djchateau/ServerBackupUtility/ServerBackupUtility/Installer/Readme.txt

 ServerBackupService.exe.config
 ------------------------------

-- List of folders separated by pipe characters, containing target sub-folders with multiple files, each of which will be archived and backed up as a single zip file \
-	add key="FolderPaths" value="D:\Webs|D:\Media\Video"

-- Folder to store the above archived files for backup (All files in this folder will be backed up) \
-	add key="ArchivePath" value="D:\Backups"

-- Folder to store the database archives (We do not recommend archiving database files with this utility.
-  Use your database maintenance utility to archive your databases and place the backups in this folder) \
-	add key="DatabasePath" value="D:\SqlServerDataFiles\Backup"

-- Scheduler Mode (Select Clock for backup at a regularly scheduled time or Interval for repetitive tasks) \
+- Scheduler Mode (Select Clock for daily backup on a regular schedule or Interval for repetitive tasks) \
     add key="Mode" value="clock"

 - Clock Time in 24 Hour Format \